google/gvisor/content/docs/architecture_guide/performance.md

 userspace: in general it reads from a connected socket, reads or modifies some data, and writes a result back to the socket.
 The above figure shows the results of running [comprehensive set of benchmarks][redis-benchmark].
-We can see that small operations impose a large operation, while larger operations, such as `LRANGE`, where more work is done in the application, have a smaller relative overhead.
+We can see that small operations impose a large overhead, while larger operations, such as `LRANGE`, where more work is done in the application, have a smaller relative overhead.